lukePeavey/quotable/README.md

   totalCount: number,
   // The index of the last item returned.
 When paginating through results,
   // this value would be used as the `skip` parameter when requesting the next
   // "page" of results.
+It will be set to `null` if there are no additional results.
-  lastItemIndex: number,
+  lastItemIndex: number | null,
   // The array of authors
   results: {_id: string, name: string, quoteCount: string}[] }